-- Realign the CCT through the LSC with a station on the Belward property along Decoverly Drive extended near the intersection with Medical Center Drive extended - Extend Decoverly Drive across Great Seneca Highway into and through the Belward site to Muddy Branch Road - Create a network of new streets with short blocks - Provide a comprehensive pedestrian network throughout Belward with an emphasis on easy and convenient access to the proposed CCT station - Implement the LSC Loop, including natural surface trails through the stream valleys and connected paths and sidewalks throughout the site and in the perimeter buffer areas - Build the proposed trail connection (a non-park connector between recreational trails/bikeway) on the east side of Muddy Branch Road from Darnestown Road to Great Seneca Highway - Improve connections and access from surrounding neighborhoods to enable residents to easily access the CCT station, the LSC Loop, the historic site, as well as other amenities in the Belward District
+- Provide a CCT station on the Belward property along Decoverly Drive extended near the intersection with Medical Center Drive extended. - Extend Decoverly Drive across Great Seneca Highway into and through the Belward site to Muddy Branch Road. - Create a network of new streets with short blocks. - Provide a comprehensive pedestrian network throughout Belward with an emphasis on easy and convenient access to the proposed CCT station. - Implement the LSC Loop, including natural surface trails through the stream valleys and connected paths and sidewalks throughout the site and in the perimeter buffer areas.

+- Build the proposed trail connection (a nonpark connector between recreational trails/bikeway) on the east side of Muddy Branch Road from Darnestown Road to Great Seneca Highway. - Improve connections and access from surrounding neighborhoods to enable residents to easily access the CCT station, the LSC Loop, the historic site, as well as other amenities in the Belward District. - Widen Key West Avenue (MD 28) to 8 lanes divided. - Construct interchanges at Great Seneca Highway (MD 119) and Sam Eig Highway and at Great Seneca Highway (MD 119) at Muddy Branch Road.

-LSC North: Residential and Office
+LSC North and Washingtonian Cluster: Residential and Office

 The 195-acre LSC North District is developed with several office parks, including DANAC, the National Association of Securities Dealers, Shady Grove Executive Center, and the Bureau of National Affairs.
 These properties are zoned I-3, O-M, and C-2.
 LSC North also includes the residential communities of Decoverly, with 1,144 townhouse and multifamily units along Diamondback Drive west of Decoverly Drive.
+The Washingtonian residential area is part of this Master Plan, but is geographically separated from the Life Sciences Center by the Crown Farm, which is in the City of Gaithersburg.
+The Washingtonian cluster is a housing resource for those who work in the LSC.
+As such, for purposes of staging, this area is included in the total amount of existing and approved dwelling units (3,300).

-The current CCT alignment includes a station on the north side of the DANAC property.
-The DANAC station should be relocated to the east side of the property as part of the CCT alignment through the LSC.
+The LSC North CCT station is located on the east side of the DANAC property as part of the CCT alignment through the LSC.
 The Plan recommends that the DANAC property be rezoned from the I-3 Zone to a CR Zone.
 Rezoning DANAC to a mixed use zone with higher density will take better advantage of this transit station location.
-The parcel on the southeast corner of Key West Avenue and Diamondback Drive (Lot 7) is largely undeveloped and is adjacent to the proposed CCT station on the east side of the property.
-The recommended Zone for this parcel (Lot 7) is: CR 2, C 1.5, R 1.5, H 150.
-The remainder of the DANAC property should be zoned CR 1.0, C 0.5, R 0.5, H 80.
-Building height along Decoverly Drive adjacent to the residential community to the north is limited to 50 feet within 100 feet of the right-of-way.
+The DANAC parcel on the southeast corner of Key West Avenue and Diamondback Drive (the 6.93-acre Lot 7) is largely undeveloped and is adjacent to the proposed CCT station on the east side of the property.
+The recommended Zone for this parcel (Lot 7) is: CR 2: C 1.5, R 1.5, H 150.
+The remainder of the DANAC property should be zoned CR 1.0: C 0.5, R 1.0, H 80.
+Building height along Decoverly Drive adjacent to the residential community to the north is limited to 50 feet within 100 feet of the Decoverly Drive right-of-way (not including the 50-foot transit right-of-way).